ranja-sarkar/ranja-sarkar.github.io/blogger.md

 ![mm](https://github.com/user-attachments/assets/b3442307-7f2e-4bee-879e-01837e92f87f)

-After coming back from my short vacation, I decided to start blogging during the winter of 2024 (Jan).
-My blog posts are about *Data Science and stuff*, I try not to be too technical in my writing so I can connect with non-technical readers as all.
+After coming back from my short vacation during the winter of 2024 (Jan), I decided to start blogging.
+My blog posts are about *Data Science & stuff*, I try not to be too technical in my writing so I can connect with non-technical readers as well.

 -----